VCityTeam/UD-SV/Doc/Devel/Needs/Need008.md

 ### Description
-Each city knowledgeable person can logg into their account once it's created, can visualize their previously imported extended documents (if any), can choose to delete or update the documents.
+Each city knowledgeable person can log into their account once it's created, can visualize their previously imported extended documents (if any), can choose to delete or update the documents.

 ### Notes: